mamdouh-abbas/mamdouh-abbas.github.io/_posts/2016-5-5-deploying_regular_html_website_on_heroku.markdown

 title:  "Deploying Regular HTML Website On Heroku"
 tags: Hosting Heroku Deploy
 keywords: Hosting Heroku Deploy
-description: How to deploy or host an HTML on heroku
+description: Tutorial video will guide you to deploy or host an HTML on heroku.
 published: true
 ---